springuser2014/telephony/README.md

     </container>

-To lanuch our integration tests we also need a properly configured tomcat 6 server.
+To lanuch our integration tests except databases we also need a properly configured tomcat 6 server.
 Here is a snippet from tomcat's bin/startup.sh file:

     :::bash